Calga Aboriginal Cultural Landscape: Cultural law and gender

-Women's Business
+Women's business

 For women, ritual and ceremonial duties, stories, songs, dances and knowledge associated with woman's business is passed down through generations at the appropriate age.
 Women's business includes rites and ceremony centred on female milestones, for example, birth, childhood, puberty, fertility, childbirth and death, but can also include a wide range of social ceremonies including those aimed at healing, dealing with quarrels, relationships, or bringing relatives home safely from a journey.
-Knowledge and practise of Women's business links Aboriginal women with each other and with their totemic ancestors from the Dreaming.
+Knowledge and practice of Women's business links Aboriginal women with each other and with their totemic ancestors from the Dreaming.

 A level of seclusion or secrecy is often required, the exclusion of men and sometimes children can be important for their safety and wellbeing, and because their presence or knowledge of the rites could impair the success of the ceremony.
 There are supernaturally and socially derived consequences for those who disrespect cultural law.

 The womb-shaped amphitheatre is important for women's business.
 In particular, the shape of the landform and associated views, vegetation, iconography of engravings and associated series of stone arrangements on the northern ridgeline of the natural amphitheatre have been noted as indications that it is sacred area for women's business.
 Archaeological and anthropological research supports the combined cultural knowledge of local Aboriginal people which indicates that this area on the northern ridgeline is a place of teaching and ceremony related to sacred women's business.
 Believed to have been marked by the presence of creation deities, Baiame, Bootha and Daramulan, the landscape is recognised as the birthplace of Daramulan, the place where the lore was first passed from Bootha to Daramulan and a place where young women were initiated into sacred women's business.
 Further detail of this northern ceremonial area and its use is not able to be shared publicly in light of these gendered cultural sensitivities.

 Beyond the sacred ceremonial area on the northern ridgeline, the cultural landscape comprises various other spaces and markers associated with women's business.
 For example, part of the southern area is of special significance to women, including a cave with red hand stencils and a group of ponds.

 Further investigation of the site has the potential to provide further in-depth understandings of how Aboriginal people, and especially Aboriginal women, engaged with and derived meaning from the landscape.
-The importance of this anthropological potential is heightened by its richness and rarity, considering that historically, anthropological documentation of Aboriginal cultural practise has been dominated by a focus on men's ceremony.
+The importance of this anthropological potential is heightened by its richness and rarity, considering that historically, anthropological documentation of Aboriginal cultural practice has been dominated by a focus on men's ceremony.